 My consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies.
-Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.
-I did identify a certain deficiency in internal control that I consider to be a significant deficiency.
-The failure to pay the payroll liabilities in a timely manner is considered a significant deficiency.